Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Method

 \section{Method}

-In this section, we introduce \textbf{ASVR}.
-An overview of the method is provided in Section~\ref{overview}, followed by detailed analyses of the visual tokenizer and visual encoder in Sections~\ref{tokenizer} and~\ref{encoder}, respectively.
-The training procedure is detailed in Section~\ref{training recipe}.
-A detailed comparison between the typical LVLMs (LLaVA) and our ASVR is illustrated in Figure~\ref{fig:arch}, highlighting the key innovation of incorporating autoregressive visual supervision to enhance the model’s multimodal understanding capabilities.
+In this section, we introduce \textbf{ASVR} which learns autoregressive modeling of textual responses while simultaneously reconstructs visual inputs autoregressively to enhance visual understanding.
+An overview of the method is provided in Section~\ref{overview}, followed by detailed descriptions of the visual tokenizer and visual encoder in Sections~\ref{tokenizer} and~\ref{encoder}, respectively.
+The training procedure is described in Section~\ref{training recipe}.
+Figure~\ref{fig:arch} provides a detailed comparison between conventional LVLMs (e.g., LLaVA) and our ASVR, highlighting the key innovation of incorporating autoregressive visual input supervision to enhance multimodal understanding.